 - When his son was 9 years old John had his own business and picked him up at school every day.
 Every day they would drive by a park on the way home and every day the same group of 20-something Hippies would be in the park throwing a Frisbee around.
 One day the son asked his dad why the people were in the park every day and not in school or working.
 John’s answer was: The people were members of a religious organization, The Frisbyterians, and that they were practicing their religion — the principal belief being that when they died their soul would fly up onto the roof of a house and remain there for all eternity.

 - John was not without his observations on the human condition while standing in a long line: C’mon let’s go — 5 cents holding up 5 dollars!

 - John was rather droll when it came to picky people: He’s busy pulling fly shit out of pepper.

 My fondest memory of John was when we worked together at the KGO Studios on 900 Front Street in San Francisco back in 1983.
 KGO was moving into the old Visa building off the Embarcadero and it was the first time that I worked on such a facility.
 15 or 20 people at John’s service were on that job at one time or another (it ran for about two years).
 After the first year, John organized a Bar-B-Q for lunch one day, across the road on one of the unused piers.
 It was supplemented by the profits from the sale of scrap wire that we collected during the progress of the job.

 One of the apprentices, Bam-Bam, had a 4-door Chevy Suburban and he made a serving table by putting a scrapped door in the back of the SUV and using a sawhorse to hold up the other end.
-The General Foreman gave his ok to the plan without consulting the shop and so 20 of us enjoyed a pleasant, slow lunch in the sunshine of a gorgeous San Francisco day-by-the-bay.
+The General Foreman gave his ok to the plan and so 20 of us enjoyed a pleasant, slow lunch in the sunshine of a gorgeous San Francisco day-by-the-bay.